Installation

 databricks labs dqx workflows

-DQX data quality dashboards are deployed to the installation directory.
-Dashboards are not scheduled to refresh by default ensuring that no costs are incurred.
+DQX data quality dashboard is deployed to the installation directory.
+The dashboard is not scheduled to refresh by default, ensuring no costs are incurred.

 databricks labs dqx open-dashboards